Hosanagara: Geography

+Climate

-As this taluk is in the windward side of western ghats, this place gets heavy to heavy rainfall during June–September in the monsoon season.
+As this taluk is in the windward side of western ghats, this place gets heavy to very-heavy rainfall during the June–September monsoon season.
 The average precipitation ranges from 3000-8000mm.
-Hulikal town gets more than 8000 mm rainfall in the year which is the wettest place in the state.
+Hulikal town occasionally gets more than 8000 mm rainfall in a year, making it one of the wettest place in the state, rivalling even Agumbe, which is dubbed The Cherrapunji of the South.

 Demographics

 As of 2001 India census, Hosanagar had a population of 5042.
 Males constitute 51% of the population and females 49%.
 Hosanagar has an average literacy rate of 80%, higher than the national average of 59.5%: male literacy is 84%, and female literacy is 75%.
 In Hosanagar, 11% of the population is under 6 years of age.

 Hosanagar Taluk is one of the seven taluks of Shimoga District, Karnataka, India.

 Etymology

 Hosanagar means "new town", distinguishing it from Nagara, which is located at a distance of 17 km, and a historic town of Malnad.

 Constituency

 Hosanagar is not the MLA constituency of Malnad region.